Australia

 2. All fees are quoted exclusive of GST.

-3. Where a Scope of Services and Fee estimate is included in or attached to the Engagement Letter then, provided the scope does not change, our fee is as set out in or attached to the Engagement Letter.
+3. Where a scope of services and fee estimate is included in or attached to the Engagement Letter then, provided the scope does not change, our fee is as set out in or attached to the Engagement Letter.

 4. In all other instances, including if the scope changes or additional or new work is to be performed, then unless another fee arrangement is agreed in writing, our fees will be based on time spent on that work in accordance with our hourly rates applying at the time.
-When we revise our hourly rates, any work performed may be charged at the revised hourly rates.

 5. We will not be responsible for any delays, additional costs, or other liabilities caused by or associated with any deficiencies in your responsibilities, and information/representations supplied by you.